Ngamatea: 19th century

 Māori had some farming in the area before the arrival of Europeans.

-Europeans began farming sheep farming in the area in the 1870s.
+Europeans began sheep farming in the area in the 1870s.
 The initial Ngamatea Station had no boundaries, with sheep and cattle eventually grazing up to 100,000 hectares.

 20th century

 The Fernie family began farming the Ngamatea Station for wool in 1932, after previous farmers had been driven away by rabbits, low prices, and the hard work involved in farming the area.

 Musterers would be hired for eight months of the year to bring sheep in from the far reaches of the station, and spending a year on the farm became a rite of passage for many young farmers.
-Ngamahanga became a community of farm workers, cooks, shearers, shepherds, gardeners, rabbit hunters, and "tough, eccentric landowners".
+Ngamatea became a community of farm workers, cooks, shearers, shepherds, gardeners, rabbit hunters, and "tough, eccentric landowners".

 The area remained extremely remote, often taking people several days to travel to.

 Colin Wheeler painted the homestead area of the station in 1973, including dogs’ kennels, shepherds’ quarters and other buildings.

 In the 1970s and 1980s, Government subsidies were provided to permanently clear tussock and scrub.

 21st century

 By 2006, Ngamatea Station had transitioned to producing prime lamb.
-However, the Ngamahanga was still hilly, remote back-country, where "tough, self-reliant, real men and women" worked across vast distances.
+However, the station was still hilly, remote back-country, where "tough, self-reliant, real men and women" worked across vast distances.

 In 2015, the station was still one of the largest and remote farms in New Zealand.

-In July 2020, a 26-year-old Ngamahanga man died in a single-car crash on the road between Ngamahanga and Taihape.

 Government and politics

 Local government

 As part of the Rangitikei District, the current Mayor of Rangitikei since 2013 is Andy Watson.

-The area forms part of the Northern ward of the Rangitikei District Council, which elects three of the eleven district councillors.
-The three councillors of the Taihape ward are Richard Aslett, Angus Gordon and Ruth Rainey.
-The mayor and councillors are all due for re-election in October 2016.
+The area forms part of the Northern ward of the Rangitikei District Council, which elects two of the eleven district councillors.